dcanadillas/hashicorp-stack-gke/README.md

-# Vault and Consul stack for GKE
+# Vault, Consul and Waypoint stack for GKE

 This repository is a Terraform configuration to deploy Consul and/or Vault for demo purposes in a Kubernetes cluster in GCP (GKE).
 It does the following depending on the Terraform parameters configured (they are explained [later in this README](#terraform-parameters)):